kencan7749/particles_detection_fsr/README.md

 ### Environment

-I confirmed to run these scripts in this environment
+I confirmed to run these scripts in this environment:

 ```python
 Python3.6.10